 Some homeowners are in the unfortunate position of being unable to access cheaper mortgage deals because the criteria for them has tightened since they took out their previous mortgage.
 This means they’re stuck on higher rates.
 In this situation selling your home quickly is one way of lifting the stress of large mortgage repayments and giving you some financial breathing space.
 Although always make sure you have somewhere to move to before doing this.

 Working with us

-If you want to sell your house quickly, we can buy it in just seven days.
+If you want to sell your house fast, we can buy it in just seven days.
 We’ll give you a guaranteed completion date so you know when the money will hit your account.
 We’ll also let you live their rent free for a short period after the sale, so you have more time to prepare your next move.

 Even if you have a small early repayment charge due, the money you save working with us by stopping mortgage payments as soon as possible, avoiding solicitor’s fees and not using estate agents, may make it worthwhile.

 It’s important to look through your figures carefully before making a decision.
 We’re also happy to chat with you about your situation and whether we’d be a good option.
 So please get in touch.